-The best all-wheel drive sports cars don’t just offer extra traction designed to give them four-seasons status in your fleet – they also leverage their additional drive wheels to enhance their overall performance no matter what the weather might be like.
+The best AWD (All-Wheel Drive) sports cars don’t just offer extra traction designed to give them four-seasons status in your fleet – they also leverage their additional drive wheels to enhance their overall performance no matter what the weather might be like.
 In fact, for some companies, all-wheel drive has become the preferred method for corralling gobs of horsepower with a minimum of drama.
 Although a rear-wheel drive layout might remain the gold standard for pure driving feel, there’s no arguing with the exceptional handling and mind-blowing acceleration offered by the best all-wheel drive sports cars.
 Let’s take a quick look at 10 of the best all-wheel drive sports cars on the market.

-1) 2015 Subaru WRX STI
+1) 2016 Subaru WRX STI

-2) 2015 BMW 435i xDrive
+2) 2016 BMW 435i xDrive

 3) 2015 Audi RS 5